A Belloo Production

 From February 19 to 28, Belloo and the creative team spent eight inspiring days in the studio at Shake & Stir Theatre, collaborating with talented artists including Leah Vandenberg, Matt Domingo, Janaki Gerard, Zoe Houghton, Hsiao-Ling Tang, Michael Tuahine, Jessica Veurman, Guy Webster, Esther Elder, and Kathryn Kelly.
 After this intensive studio period, we traveled to Biloela, joined by Peter Cossar, Shaun Charles, and the project’s originator, Matt Scholten.
 From February 29 to March 3, we hosted a well-received gathering in Biloela, culminating in a rehearsed reading at the Anzac Club on March 2.

-In Biloela, we had the honor of sharing our work-in-progress with Priya, Nades, Simone, Angela, Bronwyn, and the Bring Priya, Nades, and Their Girls Home to Biloela community.
+In Biloela, we had the honour of sharing our work-in-progress with Priya, Nades, Simone, Angela, Bronwyn, and the Bring Priya, Nades, and Their Girls Home to Biloela community.
 We are profoundly grateful for the warm welcome and the insightful conversations that emerged.

 May to June 2024